-Current Status: The lesser long-nosed bat is listed as federal endangered (as the subspecies L. curasoae yerbabuenae) by the U. S. Fish and Wildlife Service, and a federal recovery plan is available (USFWS, 1995) but in need of updating.
+Current Status: The lesser long-nosed bat was formerly listed as federal endangered (as the subspecies L. curasoae yerbabuenae) by the U. S. Fish and Wildlife Service, and a federal recovery plan was prepared (USFWS,1995).
 A federal 5-year review of the species was completed in 2007 (USFWS, 2007) and included a recommendation that the species be downlisted to threatened.
-More recently, the USFWS (2013) formally proposed that the species be reclassified as threatened based on survey data, mainly from Arizona, that indicates that the population trend in the Southwest is stable to increasing (USFWS, 2007).
+The USFWS (2013) formally proposed that the species be reclassified as federal threatened based on survey data, mainly from Arizona, that indicates that the population trend in the Southwest is stable to increasing (USFWS, 2007).
+However, following completion of a species status assessment that indicated the species was more secure within its range than previously understood (USFWS, 2016), the lesser long-nosed bat was removed from the federal Endangered Species Act list in 2018 (USFWS, 2018).

 The New Mexico State Game Commission approved the addition of this species (as Leptonycteris curasoae) to the state threatened list in 1975 (Jones and Schmitt, 1997).
 Until recently, few studies have been conducted on this bat in New Mexico, and its ecology and population size and trends are not fully understood.
 Hoyt et al. (1994) conservatively estimated that they netted 150 to 200 individuals of Leptonycteris in the proportion of two lesser long-nosed bats for every one Mexican long-nosed bat in the Animas Mountains.
-More recent studies by Bogan et al. (2006a-b), Cryan (2007), and Goodbar (2007) identified and characterized roost sites in the Animas, Peloncillo, and Big Hatchet mountains; numbers of long-nosed bats (both species) at day roosts ranged from 4 to a few thousand individuals and varied during the summer.
+More recent studies by Bogan et al. (2006a-b, 2017), Cryan (2007), and Goodbar (2007) identified and characterized roost sites in the Animas, Peloncillo, and Big Hatchet mountains; numbers of long-nosed bats (both species) at day roosts ranged from 4 to a few thousand individuals and varied during the summer.
+Studies of the Big Hatchet Mountains roost site are ongoing (K. Stoner, pers. comm.).

 The taxonomy of Leptonycteris bats has been a subject of debate, and various scientific and common names have been applied to populations of long-nosed bats that occur in the United States.
 Simmons (2005) and Cole and Wilson (2006) considered the subspecies L. curasoae yerbabuenae (lesser long-nosed bat), the form found in the southwestern U.S. and Mexico, to be specifically distinct from L. curasoae of South America.
-United States populations also were formerly placed in the species L. sanborni.
-The species is very similar to the Mexican long-nosed bat, which occurs in the same area, and this similarity complicates monitoring efforts that do not involve capture and identification of the bats in hand.
+Populations in the United States also were formerly placed in the species L. sanborni (e.g., Hayward and Cockrum, 1971) The species is very similar to the Mexican long-nosed bat, which also occurs in southwestern New Mexico, and this similarity complicates monitoring efforts that do not involve capture and identification of the bats in hand.